python/typeshed/README.md

   the package being stubbed.
 You might want to force the package being stubbed to a certain minimum version, because it fixes a critical bug, but you could be unable to update the stubs, since an update has not been released.
-* Pin the stubs to a known good version and update manually.
+2. Pin the stubs to a known good version and update manually.
 For example, if you use `types-requests==2.31.0.1`, you can be sure that upgrading dependencies will not break type checking.
 However, you will miss out on improvements in the stubs that could potentially improve type checking, unless you manually update the stubs.
   It also has the risk that the stubs you are using are not compatible with the package being stubbed.
-* Don't pin the stubs.
+3. Don't pin the stubs.
 This is the most flexible option, but it carries the risk that the stubs become incompatible with the package being stubbed.
   For example, if a new major version of the package is released, there's a chance the stubs might be updated to reflect the new version of the runtime package before you update the package being stubbed.

 You can also use the different strategies as needed.
-For example, you could default match the pinning, but pin the stubs to a known good version when a problem arises that can't easily be fixed.
+For example, you could default to strategy (1), but fall back to strategy (2) when a problem arises that can't easily be fixed.

 ### The `_typeshed` package